figurantpp/fullmacro/README.md

 The provided macros will find the suitable type format for their arguments.

-The most basic macro used to print values, is `print`, which will take a single argument and display its value to `stdout`, appending a newline to the end of it.
+The most basic macro used to print values, is `print`, which will take a single argument and display its value to `stdout`, appending a newline to it.

 ```c
 #include <fullmacro/fullmacro.h>